 Your Garmin 64ST comes with a one-year free subscription to their BirdsEye Satellite imagery.
 It’s a program you can download on your computer and then you can outline different areas that you’re going to visit.
 You can then download it as a satellite view on your device.

 What it does is the downloaded satellite view of a particular area you will go to will allow you to see it on your device.
 If a pond is near you, it will come up as a satellite image on your GPS.
 It is a user-friendly device.
 But it is also good to know how to read a topo map and figure out where you’re at on it.

 Preloaded TOPO U.S. 100k maps

 Your unit also comes preloaded with TOPO U.S. 100k maps.
 But you don’t only get this but you also get a marine map and road maps.
 You can use the same device for different activities.

-The external buttons on the Garmin 64ST is especially helpful if you will use it during wintertime.
+The external buttons on the Garmin 64ST are especially helpful if you will use them during wintertime.
 You don’t need to take your gloves off to navigate the screen.
-Unlike some GPS that don’t have and you need to control it through the touchscreen.
+Unlike some GPS that doesn’t have and you need to control it through the touchscreen.